stevejefferson/trac2gitea/README.md

     * `source:...` source file references

 ## Requirements ##
-The converter requires access to both the Trac and Gitea filestore.
+The utility requires access to both the Trac and Gitea filestore.
 It retrieves data directly from the Trac database and writes into the Gitea database.
 Access to the Gitea project wiki is via by checking out the wiki git repository.